mjohnson324/MockDoc/README.md

   + The downside was its inflexibility; only appointments up to a week in advance of the current date could ever be seen.
   + This dilemna was easily solved with an additional join on the appointments table, filtering by time ranges.

 **Frontend:** Sorting, formatting and displaying of appointment times is simplified with the _moment.js_ library.
+In search results appointments are first sorted by doctor

 -----
 ### Reviews: